cooperalanmyers/GVSU-CIS350-Automotive/docs/software_requirements_specification_final.md

 	4. Records shall be in a text file for easy parsing of information.
 	5. Separate user-input method shall be given conditions and output only the tilt-compensated value.
 2. Coding
-	1. Program shall be written in Python.
+	1. Program shall be written in C++.
 	2. Updates shall be pushed/pulled using GitHub.
 	3. Comments throughout code shall explain our logic accurately.
+	4. Code will follow proper readable syntax.
 2. Output Logistics
-	1. Seven segment displays shall display numbers between 00 and 35.
+	1. LCD display shall display all information needed.
 	2. When calibrating a message shall appear.
-	3. When turned on a welcome message shall print.
 	4. Compass' user interface shall be simple to read.
 3. Portability
 	1. Compass shall operate in environments 50-80 degrees Farenheit.
 	2. Entire project shall be easily used with a single hand.
-	3. Compass shall be under five pounds in total weight.
+	3. Compass shall be under ten pounds in total weight.